-Risk adjustment
+Risk margin

-Solvency II prescribes an explicit risk adjustment calculated using a 6% cost of capital approach.
+Solvency II prescribes an explicit risk margin as a part of technical provisions.
 By contrast, actuarial assumptions in line with IFRS include adequate provision for adverse deviation to make allowance for the risks of change, error and random fluctuations.
-In particular, no explicit risk adjustment is calculated.
+In particular, no explicit risk margin is calculated.